-As of May 2013, the U.S. Bureau of Labor Statistics reports sonographers’ annual median wage as $66,410.
-Salaries range from about $45,840 to over $92,070.
-The highest mean salaries were reported for sonographers working in outpatient care centers and post-secondary educational institutions.
+As of May 2014, the U.S. Bureau of Labor Statistics reports sonographers’ annual median wage as $67,530.
+Salaries range from about $46,930 to over $93,850.
+The highest mean salaries were reported for sonographers working in outpatient care centers and specialty hospitals.

 From 2012 to 2022, sonography jobs should grow much faster than the average for all U.S. occupations; the Bureau of Labor Statistics projects a growth rate of 46 percent.
 This substantial growth is due in part to the fact that ultrasound technology procedures are being ordered more frequently in the medical community as a first-line exam because they are radiation-free, less expensive, and less invasive than many other diagnostic tests.
 More job growth is expected in physicians’ offices and outpatient diagnostic centers.
 Sonographers with multiple certifications will have even more job opportunities.